BJDavis4/WBGT_Climatology_USGP/README.md

 The scripts in this directory were used to generate the data and analysis for Davis et al 2024: Climatology of Wet Bulb Globe Temperature in the United States Great Plains, JAMC.

 1) Needed Data
-Hourly Oklahoma Mesonet data for 1998-2020 for all hours in .mdf format.
+Hourly Oklahoma Mesonet data for 1998-2020 for all hours in .mdf format. \n
-	Variables Needed:
+	Variables Needed: \n
-	2 meter temperature (TAIR)
+	2 meter temperature (TAIR) \n
 	2 meter relative humidity (RELH)
 	2 meter wind speed (WS2M)
 	10 meter wind speed (WSPD)